You’ll get paid, your tuition fees will be covered by your employer and the government, and you’ll even clock up some holiday pay as you go.

 You’ll still have access to the same university facilities and student support as your classmates.

-The key difference is that unlike a full-time student, you’ll be getting up and going to work most days, which will likely push your social life more towards the weekend.
+The key difference is that unlike a full-time student, you’ll be getting up and going to work most days, so first and foremost you’ll be an employee – which will likely push your social life more towards the weekend.
 But beyond that, it’s your time to do with as you please.

 Just be aware that some employers may be quite a distance from your place of study, so you might need to organise your lifestyle around commuting between the two.